Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 When a "design commission" is arranged in advance, the commission is based on a fixed percentage of the cost of the completed yacht.

-When used, a fixed design commission is ordinarily based on a percentage of the cost of the vessel 'as-built' by a professional yard.
+A fixed design commission is ordinarily based on a percentage of the cost of the vessel 'as-built' by a professional yard.
 It turns out however that it is generally not possible to determine a vessel's build cost before the design even exists...!
 In other words, one cannot pre-ordain a yacht's build cost before there is even a design on which to base its build cost.

-This kind of arrangement must always take the form of a formal legally binding contract, whereby the client is liable for an agreed upon percentage.
-Such a contract must outline in extreme detail what will and will not be delivered in the completed design package.
+This kind of fixed percentage design arrangement must take the form of a formal legally binding contract for the design "commission" whereby the client is liable for an agreed upon percentage of the cost of the completed yacht.
+Such a contract must also outline in extreme detail what will and will not be delivered in the completed design package.
 Due to the extra 'margin' that the designer must include in the commission in order to cover the uncertainty factor, a fixed design commission will nearly always be the most costly design arrangement.
-As a result, it will usually be by far the most lucrative arrangement for the designer, in particular with larger craft.
+As a result, it will usually be by far the most lucrative arrangement for the designer.
+We find that this sort of arrangement is uncommon with smaller yachts, but is more or less the norm among large mega-yachts.

 HOURLY FEE BASED YACHT DESIGN